Ekonomifakta

 The Swedish labour market saw major changes in the 1960s.
 While the number of people employed in the service sector increased, there was a drop in the number of industrial workers, especially in the textile and leather sectors.
 The social welfare systems expanded substantially and the number of people employed in the public sector increased considerably during the 1960s and 1970s.

 The flip side to the government’s ambitious social welfare and redistribution policy was a heavy tax burden.
-Even today, Sweden has among the highest tax levels in the world, with total tax revenue equivalent to 50 per cent of GDP.
+Even today, Sweden has among the highest tax levels in the world, with total tax revenue equivalent to 50 per cent of GDPGDP:.